Code-Institute-Submissions/merlynjwa-keep-climbing_AugResubb/README.md

 ### Footer

-The footer provides the user with social media links to find **Keep Climbing** through a number of different platforms.
+The footer provides the user with social media links to find **Keep Climbing** through several different platforms.

 It also provides a copyright mark to inform the viewer of the author and to assist in protecting the copyright of the author.

-The pages footer largely keeps its arrangement the same with a varying viewport width.
-However, the icons for the social media links change size.
+The page's footer largely keeps its arrangement the same with a varying viewport width.
+However, the icons for the social media links change in size.

-When the width is less than 768px the icons become larger to allow them to be more visible and easier to select on small touch screen devices, like smart phones.
+When the width is less than 768px the icons become larger to allow them to be more visible and easier to select on small touch screen devices, like smartphones.

 Here is the footer when the width is 768px: